S. Petersen's Field Guide to Creatures of the Dreamlands

-S. Petersen's Field Guide to Creatures of the Dreamlands is a supplement published by Chaosium in 1989 for the horror role-playing game Call of Cthulhu.
+S. Petersen's Field Guide to Creatures of the Dreamlands, subtitled "An Album of Entities from The Land Beyond The Wall of Sleep", is a supplement published by Chaosium in 1989 for the horror role-playing game Call of Cthulhu.
 It features creatures from the world of H.P.
 Lovecraft's Dream cycle stories.

 Contents

-S. Petersen's Field Guide to Creatures of the Dreamlands is a 64-page perfect-bound softcover book written by Sandy Petersen, with illustrations by Michael J. Ferrari.

-The book is a bestiary of creatures that inhabit the Dreamlands, the alternate reality featured in stories of H.P.
+S. Petersen's Field Guide to Creatures of the Dreamlands is a bestiary of creatures that inhabit the Dreamlands, the alternate reality featured in stories of H.P.
 Lovecraft such as The Dream-Quest of Unknown Kadath, Celephaïs, and The Cats of Ulthar.

 Each entry features a color illustration of each creature facing a description of the creature, a quote from Lovecraft, an outline of the creature, and its habitat, how common it is, and how it lives and its habits.

+The book is written in an "in-universe" style, as if it were a volume that a character within a Call of Cthulhu game might have come across in a library or personal book collection; as such, the descriptions do not include any game mechanics, furthering the in-universe conceit.
+This also allows the creatures to be adapted to any role-playing game system.

+Publication history

+Chaosium first published the horror role-playing game Call of Cthulhu in 1981, and when it proved very popular, many adventures and sourcebooks followed.
+In 1988, Chaosium published S. Petersen's Field Guide to Cthulhu Monsters which won two Origins Awards.
+Chaosium followed this in 1989 with S. Petersen's Field Guide to Creatures of the Dreamlands, a 64-page perfect-bound softcover book written by Sandy Petersen, Mark Ferrari, Lynn Willis, and Tom Sullivan, with illustrations by Ferrari.